Nigel Lockyer: Fermilab

-Lockyer began his tenure as director of Fermilab, America's premier laboratory for particle physics research, on September 3, 2013.
-As Fermilab director, Lockyer oversees a powerful complex of particle accelerators and sophisticated experiments to study the nature of matter, energy, space and time.
-Thousands of scientists from around the world use Fermilab facilities for their research.
+Lockyer was the director of Fermilab from September 3, 2013, to April 18, 2022.
+During his directorship, he oversaw the laboratory's particle accelerators and experimental facilities.
+Approximately 4,000 scientists from over 50 countries use these facilities annually for research in particle physics.

 Fermilab has the most powerful neutrino beams in the world to explore the nature of neutrinos and is proposing a project to host the first large-scale, international basic science project on U.S. soil.
 The Deep Underground Neutrino Experiment, or DUNE, is a proposed world-leading neutrino experiment, which includes more than 1,000 scientists from more than 30 countries and 170 institutions, and involves construction at both Fermilab and the Sanford Underground Research Facility (Sanford Lab) in Lead, South Dakota.

 CERN, representing European institutions, is a major partner in the experiment.
-CERN is currently developing a neutrino platform to advance technology for neutrino experiments with a significant part of this effort focused on DUNE.
-Fermilab will improve its Short-Baseline Neutrino Program with three detectors: MicroBoone, which is now operating; ICARUS, which will arrive from CERN by the end of 2016; and the smaller Short-Baseline Near Detector (SBND) which will be built on a similar timescale.
+CERN has developed a neutrino platform to advance technology for neutrino experiments, with a significant part of this effort focused on DUNE.
+Fermilab will improve its Short-Baseline Neutrino Program with three detectors: MicroBoone, which completed in 2021; ICARUS, which arrived from CERN at the end of 2016 and started taking data in 2017; and the smaller Short-Baseline Neutrino Experiment (SBND), which was completed in 2024 and has started taking data.
 All three detectors will work in unison to search for sterile neutrinos and to advance liquid argon Time Project Chamber technology which has been adopted by DUNE.
-ICARUS, currently being refurbished at CERN after four years at the Italian Institute for Nuclear Physics (INFN) Gran Sasso National Laboratory, will be transported to Fermilab by a group of scientists led by Carlo Rubbia, Nobel Laureate in Physics.
+ICARUS, was refurbished at CERN after four years at the Italian Institute for Nuclear Physics (INFN) Gran Sasso National Laboratory and was transported to Fermilab by a group of scientists led by Carlo Rubbia, Nobel Laureate in Physics.